yaminncco/vue-sidebar-menu/README.md

 # vue-sidebar-menu (for Vue 3)

-A Vue.js Sidebar Menu Component
+A Vue.js sidebar menu component with vue-router compatibility

 ## Demo